These make-ahead recipes are ready to eat straight out of the cooler. Simply open up containers, and you’ll have a crowd-pleasing spread.

 Just before the game, stop by a grocer's deli counter or the drive-through of your favorite restaurant for fresh, hot chicken

-tenders and serve with Jalapeño-Mustard Dipping Sauce.
+tenders and serve with this homemade dipping sauce.
 Make them festive with team spirit skewers.
 Simply cut flags from scrapbook

 paper in the shape of pennants, and tape them to wooden skewers.